Cyclic Vision-Language Manipulator: Towards Reliable and Fine-Grained Image Interpretation for Automated Report Generation: Method

-Sharing the same optimization objective as DDPM, DDIM sets $\sigma_t$ in Eqn. (\ref{ddpm}) to zero, allowing for a deterministic reconstruction without randomness.
-Therefore, to reconstruct the initial image, we approximate the noise using DDIM Inversion, which reintroduces noise to the image through the diffusion model.
+where $\epsilon_t \sim \mathcal{N}(0, \mathbf{I})$ represents a standard normal distribution, and $\sigma_t$ controls the stochasticity of the forward process.
+Sharing the same inference formula as DDPM, DDIM sets $\sigma_t$ in Eqn.~(\ref{ddpm}) to zero, allowing for a deterministic reconstruction without randomness.
+To reconstruct the initial image, we approximate the initial noise $x_T$ using DDIM Inversion, which introduces noise to the image through forward diffusion process.

-\subsection{Counterfactual explanation}
+\subsection{Counterfactual Explanation}

-While the edited image reflects the manipulation in the report generator, as shown in Fig.~\ref{fig:overview}, we refer to these manipulated images as ``cyclic'' counterfactual images.
-These images are then used to decode the report generator by identifying the visual features associated with the reports generated for each query X-ray.
+While the edited image reflects the manipulation in the report generator and achieves the desired changes in the regenerated report, as shown in Fig.~\ref{CVLM}, we refer to these manipulated X-rays as ``cyclic'' counterfactual images.
+These images are then utilized to decode the report generation process by identifying the visual feature changes that correspond to the modifications in the generated report for each query X-ray.